du82/unfathoming/content/archive/2024/people-dont-really-want-ai.md

 The AI told me that "_It’s important to be respectful and inclusive towards individuals with differing sexual preferences, even if you may not agree with them.
 Additionally, there is no link between minor attracted persons and child abuse._" which is disturbing and false.

 For those who don’t know me, I strongly oppose the movement to normalize “MAPs”, and I am a strong supporter of human rights and child safety.
-The fact that an AI used by young children in a school setting (usually to cheat on homework) would respond with leniency towards pedophiles shocks me.
+The fact that an AI used by young children in a school setting {% sidenote "Usually to cheat on homework" %} would respond with leniency towards pedophiles shocks me.
 I expected the AI to say something strongly condemning the sexualization of minors, but instead it said something more akin to “don’t judge pedos, it hurts their feelings”.

 ## Not to be trusted